jannes/rcmd/DESIGN.md

 that is used to create, delete and query jobs.
 The job pool is responsible for keeping and updating the states of the created jobs.

-The following is proposed as the interface for the job pool:
+The following is proposed as the interface for the job pool (which must be thread-safe):

 - `create(command, arguments) -> job id`
   (a job object should always be created, errors are captured by its status)